Salvogiarracca/polito-os161/README.md

 MOUNTPOINT=/path/to/mount/point/
 MOUNTPOINT_TYPE=custom
 ```
+Note: be sure that `/path/to/mount/point/` exists before running the `docker compose up -d` command.

 When you start the container for the first time as described [below](#run-the-container), the volume will be populated with the content of the `/home/os161user/` folder that comes pre-stored in the container.
 The volume is then mount in the container so that any change made to the content of that folder will be persisted on the host filesystem.
 The content of such a folder is the following:
 - `/home/os161user/`